Simplify your dinners with make ahead freezer meals. This is part 2 of a step by step outline to have a successful freezer meal prep night.

-Hopefully, you have already read part 1 of how to prepare for a freezer meal night.
+Hopefully, you have already read part 1 of our freezer meal night series.
 If not, go back and read it!
 Now that you have everything set, you are ready to get those meals rolling and out the door.
 This post will explain what you need to do on the day of your event.
 If you have prepared well beforehand, the execution will be flawless and easy.

 1. Get your house ready to host

 - Clean up the clutter and get things out of the way, but don’t deep clean!
 Your house will get dirty, so save the mopping until AFTER your event.
 It is a good idea to make sure all of your surfaces are sanitized and ready to go, it will save time when everyone gets there.